• About

 How Long Does Crockpot Candy Last?

-This Crockpot Candy will last up to 2 to 3 weeks in an airtight container and stored in a cool, dark place.
+This Crockpot Candy will last up to 2 to 3 weeks in an airtight container stored in a cool, dark place.
 You can also freeze it, and it’ll stay good for up to 18 months … if you can resist it for that long!

 How To Freeze Crockpot Candy: